C*-algebras and Equivalences for C*-correspondences: Relations associated with -correspondences

 Muhly and Solel \cite{MuhSol00} examined this relation under the assumption that the $\ca$-correspondences are both non-degenerate and injective.
 Nevertheless, non-degeneracy is automatically implied.
 Indeed, if $E \sme F$ via $M$, then

 and Lemma \ref{L:sme non-deg} implies that $E$ is non-degenerate.
 A symmetrical argument applies for $F$.

-\begin{remark} \textup{In contrast to non-degeneracy, injectivity is not automatically implied by $\sme$.
+\begin{remark} In contrast to non-degeneracy, injectivity is not automatically implied by $\sme$.
 For example, pick your favorite non-degenerate and non-injective $\ca$-correspondence ${}_A E_A$ and let $E=F$.
-Then $E\sme E$ via the trivial imprimitivity bimodule ${}_A A_A$, but both $E$ and $F$ are not injective.} \end{remark} In \cite{MuPasTom08} Muhly, Pask and Tomforde introduced the notion of elementary strong shift equivalence between $\ca$-correspondences that generalizes the corresponding notion for graphs.
+Then $E\sme E$ via the trivial imprimitivity bimodule ${}_A A_A$, but both $E$ and $F$ are not injective. \end{remark}

+In \cite{MPT08} Muhly, Pask and Tomforde introduced the notion of elementary strong shift equivalence between $\ca$-correspondences that generalizes the corresponding notion for graphs.

-\begin{definition} \textup{Let ${}_A E_A$ and ${}_B F_B$ be $\ca$-correspondences.
-Then $E$ and $F$ will be called \emph{elementary strong shift equivalent} (symb. $E\sse F$) if there are $\ca$-correspondences ${}_A R_B$ and ${}_B S_A$ such that $E\approx R\otimes_B S$ and $F\approx S\otimes_A R$ as $\ca$-correspondences.} \end{definition}
+\begin{definition} Let ${}_A E_A$ and ${}_B F_B$ be $\ca$-correspondences.
+Then $E$ and $F$ will be called \emph{elementary strong shift equivalent} (symb. $E\sse F$) if there are $\ca$-correspondences ${}_A R_B$ and ${}_B S_A$ such that $E\approx R\otimes_B S$ and $F\approx S\otimes_A R$ as $\ca$-correspondences. \end{definition}

 Elementary strong shift equivalence is obviously symmetric.
 Moreover it is reflexive for non-degenerate $\ca$-correspondences; indeed, $E \sse E$ via $E$ and $A$.
-But, it may not be transitive as \cite[Example 2]{Wil74} shows\footnote{\ Note that \cite[Example 2]{Wil74} shows that $\sse$ is not transitive when restricted to the class of non-negative integral matrices, which doesn't mean that $\sse$ is not transitive for the whole class of C*-correspondences.}.
-Nevertheless, we have the following proposition.
+However, it is unclear whether or not it is transitive.
+By \cite[Example 2]{Wil74} we get that $\sse$ is not transitive when restricted to the class of non-negative integral matrices, but this doesn't mean that $\sse$ is not transitive for the whole class of C*-correspondences.